gugapadilha/miracole-backend/README.md

 - `npm run dev` - Start development server with nodemon
 - `npm test` - Run tests (to be implemented)

+Note: In development, global and per-route rate limiters are disabled to avoid 429 during local testing.
+In production they are enabled with policy from `.env`.

 ### Database Migrations
 ```bash
 # Run migrations